 - Fire Management Assistance Grant Program (FMAG), which provides assistance to state, tribal, and local governments for the mitigation, management, and control of fires on publicly or privately owned forests or grasslands that threaten such destruction as would constitute a major disaster.

 The Sandy Recovery Improvement Act (SRIA) of 2013 amended the Stafford Act to provide federally-recognized tribal governments the option to request a Presidential emergency or major disaster declaration independent of a state.
 Tribal governments may still choose to seek assistance, as they have historically, under a state declaration request.
-For more information, see FEMA’s page discussing this provision: Tribal Declaration and Disaster Assistance Resources.
+For more information, visit the Tribal Declarations Pilot Guidance website.

 Another law relevant to hazard mitigation planning is the National Flood Insurance Act of 1968, as amended (42 U.S.C. § 4104c), which authorizes the Flood Mitigation Assistance (FMA) grant program with the goal of reducing or eliminating claims under the National Flood Insurance Program (NFIP).
 FMA provides funding to states, territories, federally-recognized tribes, and local communities for flood hazard mitigation projects, plan development, and management costs.